dxdesjardins/GDEssentials/README.md

 ----
 If using my StageManager (required by my GDPool and GDSave repositories):
 1. All Stages in the project must have a root node inheriting IStage.
 For a 2D game, a level/world would have a root node of type Stage2D.
 2. Set a single StageManager Node as your main scene.
-Configure this node with the path to your directory containing your stages and the stages you want to load on game start.
+Configure this node with the path to the directory containing your stages and the PackedScenes of the stages you want to load on game start.